Submit a news tip

 WiiU had more launch day titles than this has launch window titles.
 And contrary to popular belief they were collectively really good.

-More games for WiiU, and quality wise collectively they are at least even… then wiiU also had a [email protected]
+More games for WiiU, and quality wise collectively they are at least even… then wiiU also had a [email protected] launch window as well.

 Yes because the launch games with Wii U kept it alive for the whole year.
 After the first month, Wii U struggled so damn hard since it had no games coming to it.
 No quality games.
 This we see key games coming out at key time frames.